 Here’s how to make it:

 Pour the sugar-free Jell-O mix into one cup of boiling water and stir a couple of minutes until completely dissolved.
 Next, add one cup of cold water and stir into the Jell-O mixture.
-Next, add the singles-to-go strawberry packet to the Jell-O mixture and mix a minute or so until dissolved.
+Next, add the singles-to-go strawberry sugar-free drink packet to the Jell-O mixture and mix a minute or so until dissolved.
 Lastly, add one cup of Prosecco, stir until well mixed (and the foam dies down a bit), pour into the molds and freeze for several hours or overnight.

 To serve, place several muffin molded ice treats into a food processor to make the ice.
 When you add it to the serving bowls, put a frozen Prosecco Jell-O flower on top to make it pretty.
 Add a few of the baby hearts to the champagne glasses and pour over the good stuff.
 Relax and enjoy!